-If you’re bidder that wants to support the User ID module in Prebid.js, you’ll need to update your bidder adapter to read the indicated bidRequest attributes.
+Bidders that want to support the User ID module in Prebid.js, need to update their bidder adapter to read the indicated bidRequest attributes.

-If you’re bidder that wants to support the User ID module in Prebid Server, you’ll n eed to update your server-side bid adapter to read the indicated OpenRTB attributes.
+Bidders that want to support the User ID module in Prebid Server, need to update their server-side bid adapter to read the indicated OpenRTB attributes.
 For example: